AdamMc331/AndroidAppTemplate/README.md

 * [Gradle Versions Plugin](/documentation/VersionsPlugin.md) for checking all dependencies for new versions.
 * [GitHub Actions](/documentation/GitHubActions.md) for running continuous integration and ensuring code quality with every PR.
 * [LeakCanary](https://square.github.io/leakcanary/) for detecting memory leaks.
+* [Hilt](https://developer.android.com/training/dependency-injection/hilt-android) dependencies, which can be removed via setup.gradle if necessary.
+* [Room](https://developer.android.com/training/data-storage/room) dependencies, which can be removed via setup.gradle if necessary.

 ### Danger